-Administered by the Colorado State Treasurer
+Administered by the Colorado State Treasury

 The senior and military tax deferral program is offered by the State of Colorado.
 It allows you to postpone your tax payments until you sell your property, or your estate is settled after your death.
 Interest is applied to the amount you defer.
 You can defer either the whole amount of your taxes, or half your taxes.
 The Larimer County Treasurer's Office collects the information and sends it to the State of Colorado who manages the program, makes all the decisions, and then notifies the county treasurers who has been approved or disapproved.